 DOA – Daughter of Amun

 The DOA project aims at studying and conserving the human remains and the painted cartonnage case of Ta-sherit-en-Imen (Amun’s little one).
-The mummy dates to the Third Intermediate Period (1069-664 BC) and was brought to the shores of Lago Majore by the Italian collector Zaccaria Zanoli at the end of the 19th century.
+The mummy dates to the Third Intermediate Period (1069-664 BC) and was brought to the shores of Lago Majore by the Swiss collector Zaccaria Zanoli at the end of the 19th century.
 It was exhibited together with the Zanoli collection at the Palazzo Communale of Brissago from 1916 to the 1960s.
-After more than a hundred years of non-controlled exhibition and storage the mummy and its cartonnage case are in dire need of conservation.
+After more than a hundred years of non-controlled exhibition and storage, the mummy and its cartonnage case are in dire need of conservation.

 The complete study of the human remains will not only help to identify the age and medical history of Ta-sherit-en-Imen, but will also give valuable information on the embalming techniques that were used.

 In order to devise adapted conservation measures all materials present (human remains, textiles, cartonnage, polychrome layers) need to be identified and characterized.